ItzLoonie/TownOfLoonie/README.md

 Team : Crewmates<br>
 Basis : Impostor(Only host is the Crewmate)<br>

-Sheriff can kill imposters always.<br>
+Sheriff can kill impostors always.<br>
 Depending on settings, Sheriff may also kill neutrals.<br>
 The sheriff has no tasks.<br>
 Killing Crewmates will result in suicide. <br>